-The Board has contracted with Fidelity to provide the Company with investment management and administrative services.
-The Board believes that ESG considerations are an important input into the assessment of the value of its investments.
+The Board has contracted with the Manager to provide the Company with investment management and administrative services.
+The Board believes that ESG considerations are an important input into the assessment of the value of the Company's investments.
 The investment universe is undergoing significant structural change and is likely to be impacted by increasing regulation as a result of climate change and other social and governance factors.
-The Board is committed to reviewing how the Manager applies ESG factors in the investment process.
-The Fidelity group of companies (including the Manager and Investment Manager) sets out its commitment to responsible investing and provides a copy of its detailed Responsible Investing at www.fidelity.co.uk/investing-fidelity-funds.
-Further information on Fidelity International's approach to ESG in the investment process and sustainable investing can be found on pages 31 and 32 and is part of this Strategic Report.
+The Board is committed to reviewing how the Manager applies ESG factors in its investment process.
+The Fidelity group of companies (including the Manager and Investment Manager) sets out its commitment to responsible investing, and provides a copy of its detailed Responsible Investing at www.fidelity.co.uk/sustainable/sustainability-at-fidelity